Frequently asked questions

 The board will consider member feedback, along with other factors, in its decision making.
 Phase one of the engagement was launched in fall 2022.
 Retired members who are enrolled in retirement health coverage were invited to participate in focus groups to provide feedback on the current plan, including what is working well and what might be improved.

-Phase two of the engagement will seek wider member input through an online survey.
+Phase two of the engagement sought wider member input through an online survey.

 Who can provide input in the engagement process?

-In phase two of the engagement process, all retired members and active members within five years of retirement will be invited to provide their input through an online survey.
+In phase two of the engagement process, all retired members and active members within five years of retirement were invited to provide their input through an online survey.

 What is currently covered under the extended health and dental plan?